Lawyer Chapter Handbook

 An open line of communication between your chapter and the national office is very important.
 We regularly send emails and conduct at least biannual conference calls with our Lawyer Chapters to update them on the activities of the national organization and other chapters, to make suggestions for programs and connect them with speakers in their areas, to disseminate information from other organizations that might be of interest to our members, and to ask them for help when needed.
 Toward this end, we ask that you provide us with the names, email addresses, employers and phone numbers of your entire board, and that you update us as soon as this information changes.

-Remember, there should be one chair or other representative designated as the national contact, who regularly checks his or her email, and who will take responsibility for forwarding communications to all of the members of your board.
+Remember, there should be one chair or other representative designated as the national contact, who regularly checks their email, and who will take responsibility for forwarding communications to all of the members of your board.

 You should update your chapter’s contact information by contacting the ACS National Lawyer Chapter Team at LCEmails@acslaw.org.